dgerabagi/data-curation-environment/flattened_repo.md

 ### Case Study 021: Stuck `Baseline` Highlight in Animated Workflow

 -   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`, `src/backend/services/git.service.ts`
--   **Cycles Observed:** C8, C9, C10
+-   **Cycles Observed:** C8, C9, C10, C11
 -   **Symptom:** In the animated workflow, after the user selects a response, the `Baseline (Commit)` button is correctly highlighted.
-After the user clicks it and the baseline is successfully created, the highlight remains on the `Baseline` button and does not advance to the next step in the workflow (e.g., "Select All" in the Associated Files list).
+After the user clicks it and the baseline is successfully created (confirmed via logs and Git status), the highlight remains on the `Baseline` button and does not advance to the next step (`Select All`).
--   **Root Cause Analysis (RCA):** The frontend UI, which manages the `workflowStep` state, had no way of knowing when the backend Git operation was successfully completed.
+-   **Root Cause Analysis (RCA):** The frontend UI, which manages the `workflowStep` state, had no reliable way of knowing when the backend Git operation was successfully completed.
 The `git.service.ts` method was a "fire-and-forget" operation from the frontend's perspective.
-It showed a `vscode.window.showInformationMessage` (a UI side-effect from the backend), but it did not send a structured success/failure message back to the webview client.
-The frontend's state machine was therefore never triggered to advance to the next step.
-Subsequent fixes attempted to send an IPC message back, but the frontend handler was either not receiving it or not acting on it correctly, failing to update the `workflowStep` state.
+It showed a UI side-effect from the backend (a VS Code notification), but it did not send a structured success/failure message back to the webview client that the state machine could act upon.
+Even after an IPC message (`NotifyGitOperationResult`) was implemented, the frontend handler was either not receiving it, not firing correctly due to a stale closure, or not correctly updating the `workflowStep` state.
+The state update is asynchronous and must be handled correctly in React.
 -   **Codified Solution & Best Practice:** Backend services that perform actions triggered by the UI must provide a clear, awaitable response back to the client.
-For critical user feedback, the frontend should also trigger a confirmation message.
+The frontend must have a robust listener for this response that reliably updates its state.
     1.  **Backend (`git.service.ts`):** The `handleGitBaselineRequest` method must send a specific IPC message (`NotifyGitOperationResult`) back to the PCPP frontend upon completion with a `{ success, message }` payload.
-    2.  **IPC (`on-message.ts`):** Ensure the IPC channel is correctly wired.
-    3.  **Frontend (`view.tsx`):** The frontend must have a message listener for `NotifyGitOperationResult`.
-When a success message is received and the current `workflowStep` is `'awaitingBaseline'`, it must immediately update the state to `'awaitingFileSelect'`.
+    2.  **Frontend (`view.tsx`):** The frontend must have a message listener for `NotifyGitOperationResult`.
+When a success message is received and the current `workflowStep` is `'awaitingBaseline'`, it must immediately and reliably call `setWorkflowStep('awaitingFileSelect')`.
+Adding detailed logging to this specific handler is critical for debugging.
-    4.  **User Feedback:** After successfully updating its state, the frontend should then send a `RequestShowInformationMessage` IPC message to the backend to trigger a "Baseline Successful" popup.
-This provides clear user feedback and confirms the success handler was executed.
+    3.  **Workflow Progression:** The rest of the workflow steps (`Select All` -> `Accept Selected` -> etc.) must be driven by subsequent user actions or state changes, each correctly transitioning the `workflowStep` state.

 ---